shift31/hostbase-ansible-inventory/README.md

 # Hostbase Ansible Inventory

-_hostbase-ansible_ is a dynamic inventory script for Ansible.
+A dynamic inventory script for Ansible.

 ## Requirements